DarkHoust/WeatherCast/README.md

 + **Environment Variables**: Sensitive information such as API keys is stored in environment variables (.env) to enhance security.

-+ **Convenient User Experience: With the introduction of a history search feature, users can now easily access their past search results.
++ **Convenient User Experience**: With the introduction of a history search feature, users can now easily access their past search results.
 This means that whenever a user revisits the application, they will immediately see the weather information for their last searched location.
 This saves time and effort, especially for users who frequently check the weather for specific locations.

++ **User Account Management**: WeatherCast's admins ensures a more secure and efficient user experience for both administrators and regular users alike

++ **Remote Access**: Access WeatherCast conveniently on our remote host at **weather-cast.cyclic.app** to retrieve real-time weather information and view your search history with ease.
 ***
 #### API Usage Details
 + **OpenWeatherMap API**